allegheny-college-cmpsc-104-Fall-2024/lab07/README.md

 ## Instructions

 ### Part 1: reStructedText
-- Follow the instructions and complete the sections marked as TODO in the `reStructuredText.md` file.
+- Follow the instructions and complete the sections marked as TODO in the `writing/reStructuredText.md` file.

 ### Part 2: Documenting the Calculator Project
-  - Navigate to the sphinx directory and Open calculator/main.py.
+  - Open `calculator/main.py`.
-  - Edit the `calculator.rst` file located in `sphinx/source/calculator.rst` to include detailed documentation for each function in the calculator module.
+  - Navigate to the sphinx directory and edit the `calculator.rst` file located in `source/calculator.rst` to include detailed documentation for each function in the calculator module (`calculator/main.py`).
   - Run Sphinx to generate the documentation: `make html`

 ### _Notes_: